The FedExCup Playoffs conclude with the TOUR Championship at the East Lake Golf Club in Atlanta, Georgia.

-Our panel of FantasyGolfInsider experts have laid out the players they believe have a chance to win and others who could provide big fantasy-point totals.
+Our ESPN and FantasyGolfInsider experts have picked the players they believe have the skills to succeed and provide big fantasy point totals.

 DraftKings value picks